ourmaninindia/ourmaninindia-2023/content/en/post/javascript-best-practices/index.md

 ```

 ### Naming conventions
 Camel case the function and variable names and don’t shorten them to save time.
 What is clear to you may not be clear to someone else.
 They have to be descriptive.
-Use function names with a verb as a prefix e.g. getSelected(){{< footnote-set "1" "https://www.30secondsofcode.org/js/s/naming-conventions/" >}}.
+Use function names with a verb as a prefix e.g. getSelected(){{< footnote-set "1" "https://www.30secondsofcode.org/js/s/naming-conventions/" "Angelos Chalaris in">}}.